afodunrinbikunmi-data/mtn_nigeria_churn_prediction_model/README.md

 ## About me
 Afodunrinbi Samad Akinkunmi

-I am a Certified Data Analyst with a strong passion for transforming raw data into meaningful insightsand building predictive meodeling that support informed decision-making.
+I am a Certified Data Analyst with a strong passion for transforming raw data into meaningful insights and building predictive meodeling that support informed decision-making.
 My work focuses on exploring datasets, identifying patterns, and communicating findings in a clear and impactful way.
 I enjoy approaching problems analytically, breaking them down into structured steps, and uncovering the story behind the data.
 Beyond data analysis, I am actively expanding towards becoming a Data Scientist, with an interest in building predictive modeling and advanced analytics.

 Data Analyst| ML | Excel | Power BI | Python | SQL | Figma